pankod/superplate/documentation/docs/chakra-ui.md

 id: chakra-ui
 title: Chakra UI
 sidebar_label: Chakra UI
+description: How to use Chakra UI in Next.js?
 ---

 Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.